7RU7H/Archive/Brain-Hacking/Learning-To-Hack.md

 	- Then you are up against automation and experience Bug Hunters
 	- Partner Programs are a barrier for a reason
 - Build your own methodology and intuitions, but remember their are much betetr resources for good reason - I think that about this repository comparative to others, it helps.
+- Do the coursework dont do the exam, but **do** go for the exam if need some goal or certificate is what you want.
+Expertise comes from experience, but the measure of experience is demonstrable work **complete** and a certificate is measure of work done at particular standard.
+Experience of a certian quality is what is sort after.